Trading FAQs: Margin

 There are 2 primary types of margin requirements: initial and maintenance.

-• An initial margin requirement is the amount of funds required to satisfy a purchase or short sale of a security in a margin account.
-The initial margin requirement is currently 50% of the purchase price for most securities, and it is known as the Reg T or the Fed requirement, which is set by the Federal Reserve Board.
-In addition, Fidelity requires customers to have a minimum account equity of $2,000 when placing orders on margin.
+Initial/Reg T requirements: An initial margin requirement is the amount of funds required to satisfy a purchase or short sale of a security in a margin account.
+The initial margin requirement is currently 50% of the purchase price for most securities.
+It's known as the Reg T, or the Fed requirement, and it's set by the Federal Reserve Board.

 Fidelity provides the margin maintenance requirement for all securities held in your account.
-Fidelity also provides the ability for you to enter symbols to retrieve the maintenance requirement for securities not held in your account, as well as evaluate the impact of hypothetical trades on your account balances using our Margin Calculator.
+Fidelity also provides the ability for you to enter symbols to retrieve the maintenance requirement for securities not held in your account as well as evaluate the impact of hypothetical trades on your account balances using our Margin CalculatorLog In Required.

-Note: All margin maintenance requirements displayed using the “margin requirement” tool are specific to the margin account through which you access the tool.
-Maintenance requirements may vary by account and may be subject to RBR add-on requirements in addition to the base requirements.
-Fidelity requires customers to have a minimum account equity of $2,000 when placing orders on margin.
+Note: All margin maintenance requirements displayed using the Margin Requirement tool are specific to the margin account through which you access the tool.
+Maintenance requirements may vary by account and may be subject to additional rules-based requirements (RBRs) as well as the base requirements.

 With respect to maintenance requirements on specific securities, Fidelity considers a number of factors, including the stock's trading volatility and liquidity, company earnings and market capitalization, as well as whether the account in question is in a concentrated position.